 See the results of your business decisions before you make them.

-Test how future business changes and the decisions you face will affect your cash balance moving forward.
+Test how the decisions your business is facing can affect your cash balance moving forward.

 A smart way to simulate the consequences of your decisions.

 How would hiring a new salesperson affect your business?

 Sales may increase but so will your expenses.
 Will it be profitable?

 How would your bottom line be affected if you sign a new customer?
 They’ll bring in more business but require more work hours from your employees.

 Forecast scenarios allow you to simulate simple or complex sequences of changes that may happen to your business and see how your cash flow can be affected moving forward.

 Reach conclusions and share them with your partners.